sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 Testing the model as a whole
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Okay, suppose you’ve estimated your regression model.
+Okay, suppose you have estimated your regression model.
 The first
 hypothesis test you might try is the null hypothesis that there is *no
 relationship* between the predictors and the outcome, and the
 alternative hypothesis that *the data are distributed in exactly the way